Amazingca/Health-Calculator/README.md

 - [x] setuptools         65.5.0
 - [x] shiboken6          6.6.0
 - [x] six                1.16.0

+Most of these are automatically initialized upon installing *PyQt* and *pyqtgraph*.

 For demonstration purposes, the Health Calculator has a pre-populated `profiles.csv` file.
 To start fresh, remove all lines except for the column tables on lines 1.